Jump to content

 Most fabrics should be waterproof even in heavy rains, but some may for example, seep through if there’s water under the floor from the pressure of your body like a knee or elbow.
 Nylon’s main disadvantage is its stretch; on many nylon shelters you may need to perform an initial taut setup, and then readjust an hour later as the fabric relaxes or when it gets wet.
 Dyneema Composite Fabric on the other hand, has extremely low stretch and will hold its pitch from the get go.
 It is however more expensive (while being lighter in most cases) than silnylon, and is about as durable, save for abrasion which can usually be avoided.

-Some specialty tents may also make use of waterproof / breathable material like the North Face Futurelight tents, with the intention of reducing condensation.
+Some specialty tents may also make use of waterproof / breathable material, with the intention of reducing condensation.
 No matter what tent design you go with, choosing high quality fabrics and materials is a good way to go with such an important item, and lighter denier, or lighter weight materials will save the most weight, while heavier options will take more abuse.
 Evaluate the seams as well – some tent makers do not waterproof the seams of their tents, which will require you to do so yourself at home with something like Seam Grip SIL seam sealer.

 Trekking Pole Supported Backpacking Tent - Six Moon Design Lunar Duo